How to Choose the Right Tuxedo for Your Wedding in Jersey City

 The Groom's Tuxedo Rental Checklist Doesn't End Until Pickup

 Your final fitting happens at pickup, two to three days before the wedding.
 We strongly recommend every member of the wedding party picks up their own tuxedo in person — not because it's required, but because it's the single best way to catch a fit issue before the wedding day instead of on it.
 A sleeve that runs slightly long or a jacket that pulls across the shoulders is a five-minute fix at the shop and a source of stress everywhere else.
 Every person who tries on their rental at pickup is one less thing that can go wrong when it matters most.
+Not sure what the fitting process looks like?
+Here's exactly what to expect.

 Before you leave, confirm who is responsible for returns after the wedding.
 Decide it, don't assume it.